Rivals16/SubArraySumEquals_k_DP/README.md

 2- Merge Sorting Algoritm and Comparison with tim Sort (inbuilt of python).

-3- Counting Sort Implementatiion and Comparison wit Tim Sort.
+3- Counting Sort Implementatiion and Comparison with Tim Sort.

+4- Median Search Implementation to find k-th smallest element and Comparison with Tim Sort.